mnurisso/advanced_programming_2019-20/lectures/python/notes_02.md

 a()
 ```

-The arguments name in functions can be passed as keywords so that you don't have to remember the order:
+The arguments name in functions can be passed as keywords so that you don't have to remember the order (they're stored in a dictionary, instead the positional one are stored in a tuple):

 ```python
 def abc(a,b,c):